symfony/symfony-docs/components/property_info.rst

 The :class:`Symfony\\Component\\PropertyInfo\\Extractor\\ReflectionExtractor` looks
 for getter/isser/setter/hasser method in addition to whether or not a property is public to determine if it's accessible.
-This based on how the :doc:`PropertyAccess </components/property_access>` component works.
+This is based on how the :doc:`PropertyAccess </components/property_access>` component works.
 It assumes camel case style method names following `PSR-1`_.
 For example, both ``myProperty`` and ``my_property`` properties are readable if there's a ``getMyProperty()`` method and writable if there's a ``setMyProperty()`` method.